pqrkchqps/diehard-dot-fund-school/facilitators_guide/concluding.md

 Participants often look to the leader or facilitator for confirmation of when it’s actually over, and it usually pays to be explicit.
 Sometimes the signal is a clear statement that the session is wrapping up, a recap of decisions or next steps, and bidding everyone goodbye.
 Other times groups have established practices like a check-out.
 Letting a session vaguely trail off will leave a bad taste.

-### On Loomio
+### On Diehard.Fund

-* The clearest indication of conclusion on Loomio is publishing a decision outcome.
+* The clearest indication of conclusion on Diehard.Fund is publishing a decision outcome.
 * Some groups make use of [Thread Archive](http://blog.loomio.org/2016/04/23/organise/) subgroups to move old discussions to.
 * Deactivating a group is the strongest possible “closure” move.
 No one can say anything else after that.
-* Since Loomio groups can remain while group activity goes up and down, it can be useful to recognise milestones like the conclusion of a particular phase, even if the group will reactivate in the future.
+* Since Diehard.Fund groups can remain while group activity goes up and down, it can be useful to recognise milestones like the conclusion of a particular phase, even if the group will reactivate in the future.

-> Move on to [Phase 5](ongoing_practice.md) of the [5 Phases of Faciliation in Loomio](index.md).
+> Move on to [Phase 5](ongoing_practice.md) of the [5 Phases of Faciliation in Diehard.Fund](index.md).